 To do this, I would recommend staying on-site at Disney World as the transportation is simpler.
 If you are extremely Magic Kingdom focused and the budget allows, staying at the Contemporary, Polynesian, Grand Floridian or Wilderness Lodge would be ideal.
 If not, don’t worry.
 Just get to the park before opening one way or another.
-If you’re looking for vacation packages or tickets then follow those links for our recommended sites.
+If you’re looking for hotels or tickets then follow those links for our recommended sites.
 Let’s get to the plan!

 Start with the Mountains!